 The growing R&D spending by pharmaceutical and biopharmaceutical companies is encouraging them to go for fully integrated or functional outsourcing services for drug discovery and development, from the early development stage to the late-stage development phase.
 The pharmaceutical companies have budget constraints and need to contain fixed costs, hence outsourcing has evolved as a strategic alternative to overcome the lack of in-house resources required for new product development.
 Major pharma companies are transitioning to a leaner business model that is dependent heavily on outsourcing.
 Many pharmaceutical and biopharmaceutical companies prefer to outsource their testing functions during R&D to improve profitability, meet the timelines involved in drug development, and save costs.
 This can be confirmed from the recent agreements by major pharmaceutical companies with CROs providing drug discovery and development services.
 Thus, increasing pharmaceutical R&D expenditure supports the growth of the market.

-RESTRAINTS: Stringent regulations governing drug discovery and animal usage
+RESTRAINT: Stringent regulations governing drug discovery and animal usage

 The major focus of regulatory authorities during drug approval is securing safety and efficacy.
 Even if these approaches confirm the quality of the products launched in the market, they significantly increase the cost of drug development process of the final product.
 For regions with price-sensitive emerging markets, this factor can significantly impact the uptake of a particular drug.
 Aside from this, multiple legislations that ensure the quality of the product (such as GMP and GLP) usually increases the manufacturing costs.